 7. The Trading Post

-Almost as old as the Capilano Suspension Bridge, the Trading Post is a gift store with over 20,000 Canadian souvenirs.
-It is a bit expensive, but its clothing, jewelry, accessories, collection of First Nations art, and many other types of merchandise make for perfect gifts to remember your visit to the Capilano Suspension Bridge.
+Almost as old as the Capilano Suspension Bridge, the Trading Post is a gift store with more than 20,000 Canadian souvenirs.
+Frankly, the place is a bit expensive, but its clothing, jewelry, accessories, collection of First Nations art, and many other types of merchandises make for perfect gifts to remember your visit to the Capilano Suspension Bridge.

 8. Free Guided Tours

-The bridge is what drove me to this part of Vancouver in the first place.
-But by the end of the trip I had many more reasons to visit the Capilano Suspension Bridge at least one more time.
-I hope you got inspired to do the same.
-I am convinced that everybody should visit the Capilano Suspension Bridge at least once.
+The Capilano Suspension Bridge was what drove us to this part of Vancouver in the first place.
+But by the end of the trip we had many more reasons to visit Capilano Suspension Bridge Park again and again.
+We hope you got inspired as well and visit the Capilano Suspension Bridge when you are in Vancouver next time.